ABCD-STUDY/nda-abcd-collection-3165/docs/index.md

+# Important Updates

+## Release 1.0.0

+- 2/17/2020: The NDA confirmed for us last week that the re-uploaded data is all released.
+This brings our data counts to **10,038 MRI sessions worth of NDA imagingcollection01 data** and **9,647 MRI sessions worth of NDA fmriresults01 data**.
+- 12/20/2019: We downloaded from NDA and checked every derivative file against our originally uploaded data for being binary identical files.
+We found some discrepancies which we excluded for the first rolling release, bringing our subject count of derivative files down a little.
+Please anticipate our next rolling release to be soon after the first rolling release and to include enough subjects to make the total exceed 10,000 MRI sessions of derivative data.

-# Table of Contents
+## Table of Contents

-Note: Clicking any link within the readthedocs site will not open a new web browser tab.
+Clicking any link within the readthedocs site will not open a new web browser tab.
 If you want to keep your docs open, either middle-click or right-click and choose open in new tab for the links you would like to follow.

 ---